autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

    In this case, the custom message uses a message from another message package `std_msgs/Header`.

-3. CmakeLists.txt
+3. Edit CMakeLists.txt

-   In order to use this custom message in `C++` or `Python` languages, we need add the following lines to `CmakeList.txt`:
+   In order to use this custom message in `C++` or `Python` languages, we need to add the following lines to `CMakeList.txt`:

    ```cmake
    rosidl_generate_interfaces(${PROJECT_NAME}